emirkugic/DomainScan/README.md

 # DomainScan
-Using VirusTotal and OpenCTI to scan a domain for viruses
+Script for using VirusTotal and OpenCTI to scan a domain for viruses